jay0lee/Meet-Extensions/README.md

 # Google Hangouts Meet Student Lockdown
 Chrome Extension to prevent users from kicking others out of the meeting, muting others and allowing users outside your G Suite domain into the meeting.
+The extension is in early testing and is not yet recommended for mass deployment to end users.

 # Force Installing the Extension
 1. Go to admin.google.com > 3 bar "hamburger" menu at top left.